 You're offering some inexpensive attorney fees for ticket amendments.
 Am I receiving the same service for my ticket amendment?
 Yes, you are.
 When your ticket is amended from a moving violation to a zero-point, non-moving infraction, the court process is the same regardless of how much you pay an attorney to handle the amendment. $99, $150, or $250 attorney fee does not make any difference in the way a court amends your ticket.

 What we charge to facilitate the amendment process is always based on a variety of factors that affect the time involved and the complexity of the process.
 The information on this website is a general guide to what some of those circumstances are.
-Call or email us for your specifics.
+Call us for your specifics or request a free ticket quote.